 The Broken Leaf invites you to explore the beauty and gospel images found in Japanese art and culture.
 Through ten short meditations, discover for yourself just how God might be revealing his story in the everyday objects of your life wherever you may be.
-Available in hardcover, paperback, ebook, and audio versions.
+Available in hardcover, paperback, ebook.
+Audiobook coming soon!

 “God is not new to Japan.
 He was in Japan before the first missionary set foot here.
 So how can we see the God of the Bible clearly as he exists in this culture with all of its unique beauty?
 How can we see, hear, taste, smell, and touch God in a truly Japanese context?”